jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 ## Ifrit
 ### Component Introduction
-Ifrit is a lightweight and general deployment, operation and maintenance tool developed by JD Cloud, which can realize the deployment, upgrade, unload and other management operations of its managed components.
+Ifrit is a lightweight and general deployment, operation and maintenance tool developed by JD Cloud & AI, which can realize the deployment, upgrade, unload and other management operations of its managed components.
 Ifrit is cooperate with JCS-Agent to realize automatic upgrade of JCS-Agent.

 The Public Image will be upgraded from May to July 2019 gradually to complete the default installation of Ifrit.
 Cloud Marketplacet Image Installation depends on the release time of the image (Public Image production based on which version) and the production status of the service provider.
 Please consult the Cloud Marketplace for details.